HoTT/Coq-HoTT/STYLE.md

 parameters which could be kept separate if annotated.
-It is not clear under exactly what situations this occurs, but one culprit appears to be section variables: if you declare a section variable which you need to be universe polymorphic, you may need to annotate it (this happens frequently with `ReflectiveSubuniverse` and `Modality`).
+It is not clear under exactly what situations this occurs, but one culprit appears to be section variables: if you declare a section variable which you need to be universe polymorphic, you may need to annotate it.

 (Another occasional culprit of less-polymorphic-than-expected definitions seems to be giving type parameters without a type.
 At